DocuSign Alternatives

 Are non-DocuSign e-signatures legally valid?

 Yes.
-The ESIGN Act (US) and eIDAS (EU) recognize e-signatures from any compliant provider, not just DocuSign.
-PandaDoc, Dropbox Sign, SignNow, Signaturely, and Documenso all provide audit trails and signature records that meet the legal standard.
+The ESIGN Act in the US and the eIDAS regulation in the EU recognize e-signatures from any compliant provider, not just DocuSign.
+PandaDoc, Dropbox Sign, SignNow, Adobe Acrobat Sign, and Documenso all provide audit trails and signature records that meet the legal standard in their respective jurisdictions.
+The qualified-e-signature (QES) tier under eIDAS is narrower; that one requires identity verification through a Qualified Trust Service Provider and is available on Adobe Acrobat Sign Solutions Enterprise, DocuSign Enhanced, and Documenso Enterprise.

-What is CLM and do I need it?
+What is CLM and do I actually need it?

-CLM (contract lifecycle management) covers drafting, redlining, approval, signing, and post-signature obligations.
+CLM (contract lifecycle management) covers the full workflow from drafting and redlining through approval, signing, and post-signature obligation tracking.
 Most small businesses do not need it; basic e-sign tools cover the signing step.
-CLM matters for enterprises with hundreds of contracts in flight and compliance audit requirements.
+CLM matters for enterprises with hundreds of contracts in flight, compliance audit requirements, and obligation-tracking SLAs.
+If your contracts mostly start as Word docs and end as signed PDFs in a Google Drive folder, you do not need CLM and you are paying for DocuSign's CLM depth without using it.

 Can I import my DocuSign templates into another tool?

 Most alternatives accept the source documents (Word, PDF) but not the DocuSign-specific template envelope format.
-Plan to recreate templates in the destination tool, which takes 15-30 minutes per template.
-Active envelopes can finish on DocuSign while new ones route to the alternative.
+Plan to recreate templates in the destination tool; budget 15-30 minutes per template depending on complexity.
+Active envelopes already in DocuSign can finish there while new envelopes route to the alternative.
+For migrations involving 50+ templates, allocate 4-8 hours of focused rebuild time.

 Is PandaDoc Free actually unlimited?